European Traveler

 The Nazi Party Rallying Grounds in Nuremberg

-Nuremberg central location in the heart of Germany, and to a lesser extend its imperial past, made it the location of choice for the infamous for the Nazi Party rallies of the 1920s and 1930s.
+Nuremberg central location in the heart of Germany, and (originally) to a lesser extend its imperial past, made it the location of choice for the infamous Nazi Party rallies of the 1920s and 1930s.
 Large Nazi-era monumental structures to the south of the old town include:

 The Fürth Courthouse Used in the Nuremberg Trials

 Probably the internationally most famous event in Nuremberg’s history was the post-Second World War trials of 21 top Nazi leaders.
-The International Military Tribunal – better known as the Nuremberg Trials – sat in the Nürnberg-Fürth courthouse in Schwurgerichtssaal 600 (closed for renovation until at least the end of 2009).
+The International Military Tribunal – better known as the Nuremberg Trials – sat in the Nürnberg-Fürth courthouse in Schwurgerichtssaal 600.
+Fürth can easily be reached by U-Bahn U1.

 Nuremberg’s central geographical location played a major role in its history and up to the present ensures excellent transportation links to the rest of Germany and Europe.
 Cheap flights to Nuremberg are available from many German and European airports as Nürnberg Airport (NUE) is a major hub of German low-cost airline Air Berlin.
 Nuremberg is also a major railway hub with frequent trains to Frankfurt am Main and Frankfurt International Airport (FRA) taking two hours while Munich (München) is only an hour by train.